rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     systemctl reload nginx

-Check the status of the nginx service to ensure that it is functioning as expected by using the following command:
+Check the status of the NGINX service to ensure that it is functioning as expected by using the following command:

 **CentOS and RHEL 6**